From the BlogSubscribe Now

 It’s cruel, but so is society.
 Why should we expect social media marketing to disobey the social rules we learned as children?
 We shouldn’t, yet that seems to be a hard lesson for many people to learn.
 Social media marketing success is for the cool kids.

 Does that mean you can’t be one of the cool kids?
 Not necessarily.
-Part of the reason some of those kids are cool is because they make an effort.
+Part of the reason some of those kids are cool is that they make an effort.
 Maybe they’re in the right place at the right time, but you cannot discount the fact that they put in the work to achieve social media popularity.
-In fact, social media popularity often isn’t the end-goal itself for many of them, yet it is for others.
+In fact, social media popularity often isn’t the end goal itself for many of them, yet it is for others.

 Some people work every bit as hard as the cool kids — perhaps even harder.
 No matter what they do, they just aren’t going to be as successful.
 Despite the promises of the previous Presidential campaign, hoping for change seldom works.